Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general patterns observed in real estate training and licensing costs.
+The following table categorizes states into cost tiers based on general trends observed in the real estate industry.

 TierEstimated RangeStates